jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 ======

 * Java does not come with lists ready to go like Python does

-    * Or, at least, we don't get them *as a language primitive*
+    * They are not provided as a *language primitive*

 * Java does however have *arrays*, which are similar-ish to lists

     * They store data in a sequential linear collection
     * They have a **fixed** size
-    * They have fewer built in functions
+    * They have fewer built in methods

 .. list-table:: Lists & Arrays